aghaeifar/optimized_multi_coil/README.md

 * distrib_computing_toolbox
 ## Train Data
 Copy your train data into `.\brain_B0maps\train`.
 Check structure of the example train data and adapt your B0 maps accordingly.
 All the B0 maps in the train folder must have a same FoV and resolution.
 The name of the variable contains B0 map must be `brain`.

-The structure of train data is a following:
+The structure of train data is:
 ```
 * brain.b0map : 3D B0 map of brain (unit: Hz)
 * brain.mask  : a mask to exclude everything outside brain. non ROI must be filled with nan (not with zero)